Retiree finds purpose as Habitat ReStore volunteer

 The space is jammed floor to ceiling with books, tools, toys, lamps, china, glassware, oil paintings of landscapes and other curious items that Harris has yet to figure out.
 All are used — but useful nonetheless.
 After Harris attaches a price to them, they will be sold in the ReStore and the money they fetch will help Habitat Hall County build houses.

 A Habitat home is a lifeline for so many families, Harris says.
-After being diagnosed with cancer two years ago, the store became his lifeline, the place to take his mind off of being sick and onto making a difference.
+After being diagnosed with cancer in 2014, the store became his lifeline, the place to take his mind off of being sick and onto making a difference.

-“I believe that Habitat gave me a mission to be healthy,” says the 76-year-old, whose cancer is now in remission.
+“I believe that Habitat gave me a mission to be healthy,” says the 78-year-old, whose cancer is in remission.

 Harris began volunteering close to full time at the Habitat ReStore in 2016.
+He proved so himself so valuable that Habitat Hall County hired him on part-time — Harris jokes that they were just desperate.
 A workaholic by nature, he found that being an idle retiree didn’t suit him at all.
 He taught GED classes for a while, but that ended due to budget cuts.

 His professional background made him the perfect person to sift through, research and price the assortment of donations that come into the store, everything from wicker baskets to Christmas decorations to a bin with thousands of Legos.
 He oversees everything except furniture.